Johnny Depp Makes Surprise Appearance In Full Costume For ‘Fantastic Beasts’ Panel At Comic-Con

-In halting, stentorian, and almost Shakespearean tones, Johnny Depp – as his character from the Fantastic Beasts sequel, Grindelwald – took to Hall H during the ongoing San Diego Comic Con to proclaim his villainous virtues and motivations according to The Wrap.
+In halting, stentorian, and almost Shakespearean tones, Johnny Depp – as his character from the Fantastic Beasts sequel, Grindelwald – took to Hall H during the ongoing San Diego Comic-Con to proclaim his villainous virtues and motivations, according to The Wrap.

 In a stirring speech that was nefarious in nature, borrowing from the glorious populist bravado of past dictators, Depp’s Grindelwald described his relationship to “muggles” – or average, everyday people rather than the magically inclined – and reiterated that he did not want to destroy them, just that they were not quite “worth” as much as magicians, the upper caste.
 One peculiarity of note erupted during the impromptu performance; Depp’s cadence and tonal delivery was strikingly different from the one he adopts in the revealed trailer, causing a degree of speculation as to whether his on-screen character will also deviate from the norm or whether Depp’s one-off appearance was meant purely as fan service and as a publicity stunt.

 The surprise public appearance makes for the first sighting of the embattled actor since a fairly embarrassing Rolling Stone article cast him as often intoxicated, meandering in his thoughts, and reclusive in his personality.
-Following a messy divorce from ex-wife, actress Amber Heard, in which she alleged that Depp physically abused her according to Rolling Stone, Depp has also recently been sued by Gregg “Rocky” Brooks, former location manager for Depp’s upcoming City of Lies film.
-Brooks claims that Depp verbally assaulted him, and punched him twice in the ribs before erratically offering Brooks $100,000 to hit him back.
+Following a messy divorce from ex-wife, actress Amber Heard, in which she alleged that Depp physically abused her according to Rolling Stone, Depp has also recently been sued by Gregg “Rocky” Brooks, the former location manager for Depp’s upcoming City of Lies film.
+Brooks claims that Depp verbally assaulted him and punched him twice in the ribs before erratically offering Brooks $100,000 to hit him back.

 Surprise!
 Johnny Depp just showed up to #ComicCon as his character Grindelwald for #FantasticBeasts! #SDCC pic.twitter.com/UxI2N6mY96